Author: Erin Bee (Queen Bee Tarot)

 There was no standardized art, only the common structure of four suits and inclusion of court cards, just like the playing cards we use today.
 The first Tarot decks appeared later, in France and Italy in the mid 1400s.
 The additional 22 cards that include the Fool, which make Tarot different from regular playing cards, were also not standardized at first.
 First known as Trionfi, and later as Tarocchi, credit for adding the Major Arcana goes to the Italians.

 The characters within these extra cards were not only a reflection of society at the time, but also satire, as well as political commentary.
 In its early years, Tarot was an act of rebellion against the Catholic church, during a time of cultural assimilation and genocide.
 The cards, with only a basic common structure, were open to both interpretation and artistic creativity.
 They became a popular game, a form of expression, and a new medium through which artists could gain notoriety and fame.
+(By the way, we explain all about the Artist tarot card here).

 Each country had adapted the Mamluk deck to suit its culture and its people.
 The original deck of playing cards from Egypt had four suits known as the coin, the sword, the cup, and the polo stick.